The Michael C. Rockefeller Wing at The Metropolitan Museum of Art

 NEW VISUAL AND SPATIAL RELATIONSHIPS

-As part of the comprehensive reimagining of the spaces, the project will encompass all new casework and displays, updates to interior finishes, and infrastructural improvements.
-New wayfinding and circulation strategies will encourage curiosity as visitors make their way through the galleries, and strong sightlines create connections between adjacent spaces and artworks.
-A defining element of the Rockefeller Wing is the glass curtain wall to the south of the galleries, which will be redesigned to meet conservation requirements and allow for greater integration with the park beyond.
-Throughout, the design is informed by a need for enhanced clarity and contextualization, and will set new standards for a more critical and culturally sensitive approach to museum design.
+As part of the comprehensive reimagining of the spaces, the project features all new casework and displays, updated interior finishes, and infrastructural improvements.
+New wayfinding and circulation strategies encourage curiosity as visitors make their way through the galleries while strong sightlines create connections between adjacent spaces and artworks.
+A defining element of the Rockefeller Wing is the glass curtain wall to the south of the galleries that WHY has redesigned in collaboration with Beyer Blinder Belle to meet conservation requirements and allow for greater integration with the park beyond.
+Throughout, the design is informed by a need for enhanced clarity and contextualization.
+WHY remains committed to elevating the standards for a more critical and culturally sensitive approach to museum design.

 “In Akan culture, the term Sankofa refers to a quest for knowledge, visualized as a bird with feet planted forward and head turned backward.
 Likewise, this project involves a critical examination of the past as a guide for renewal.”